zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-wildfly.md

 ## Installing Dependencies

 1. Create the folder `$WILDFLY_HOME/modules/com/liferay/portal/main` if it does not already exist and extract the Dependencies ZIP JARs here.
 1. Download a database driver `.jar` file and copy it into the same folder.
-For example, download and extract [MySQL's driver](http://dev.mysql.com/downloads/connector/j/) into the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder.
 For a list of supported databases, see Liferay's [Support Matrix](https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7?).
 1. Create the file `module.xml` in the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder and declare all the dependencies:

     ```xml